 Open Monday to Saturday 11 a. m. to 4 p. m.

 Now that you’ve eaten, let’s keep walking.
 Hamburg is home to Europe’s third-largest harbor – after Rotterdam and Antwerp – which makes a visit indispensable.

 From your lunch at Daniel Wischer, you just walk past the town hall down the street Großer Burstah.
 As you turn left into the Rödingsmarkt at the next big junction and keep walking straight, you’ll get to the waterfront.

 There is a new promenade alongside the river Elbe.
-From here, you have a great view of the Elbphilharmonie, Hamburg’s concert hall, and of many impressive ships.
+From here, you have a great view of the Elbphilharmonie, Hamburg’s concert hall, and many impressive ships.
 There is the red Feuerschiff that houses a restaurant and a bar.
-You can even spend the night at one of their small guest rooms.
+You can even spend the night in one of their small guest rooms.
 Next to it are the Cap San Diego and the Rickmer Rickmers, ships that used to sail the Seven Seas, and are museums now.